 The schools in this region are real community projects, where children spend most of their day and are fed through the UN WFP school-feeding programme supplemented by the produce of each school's orchard.
 No vegetables harvested – no greens on their plates.

 Water supply and access is therefore of paramount importance (watering of orchards; basic sanitation; fresh water; for cooking meals; domestic science and science courses) so helping build wells, digging boreholes, providing water pumps is primordial.

 Classroom, classroom furniture, stationery and didactic materials are also other areas of concern.

 Our efforts concentrate on providing better structures for the schools in the region of Bansang, both in terms of housing and didactic materials.
 We aim to collaborate with the local communities in order to allow a larger and easier access to schooling, eventually leading up to local university studies.
 Watch a documentary about our activities on Q TV and another on GRTS Education Forum.

-We are also sponsoring selected undergraduate students (Law and Optometry) who are role models for the local youths.
+We have also just finished sponsoring two undergraduate students (Law and Optometry) who are role models for the local youths and welcome further candidates .

-We welcome donors support towards their University fees.
+We welcome donors support towards their further Masters / Postgrad University fees.